Sver-Fgers/LocalHub/README.md

 ### API Flow
-see 👉️ group chat [API documentation](API_documentation.md) for full breakdown
+- see 👉️ group chat [API documentation](API_documentation.md) for full breakdown

 ## 🤝 Contributing
-Fork the repository
+- Fork the repository

-Create a feature branch (git checkout -b feature/feature-branch)
+- Create a feature branch (git checkout -b feature/feature-branch)

-Commit your changes (git commit -m 'Add features")
+- Commit your changes (git commit -m 'Add features")

-Push to the branch (git push origin feature/feature-branch)
+- Push to the branch (git push origin feature/feature-branch)

-Open a Pull Request
+- Open a Pull Request

-##❗️Important
+##❗️Important Notice
-This project is for educational and demonstration purposes.
+- This project is for educational and demonstration purposes.

-I have only implemented minimal features to satisfy the requirement for ALX backend software engineering program.
+- I have only implemented minimal features to satisfy the requirement for ALX backend software engineering program.

-I plan to complete the other features, polish the UI and integrate Django best practices for building applications, when I have the time.
+- I plan to complete the other features, polish the UI and integrate Django best practices for building applications, when I have the time.